atennapel/coc-os/README.md

 ```
 TODO:
-- check that inference will not use erased values
 - check that evaluation does not use erased values
+- correctly erase primitives
 - Allow description datatypes arguments to be erased
-- correctly erase primitives
 - add normalization for erased terms
 - update lib to use erasure
 - generic eliminators for Fin tagged non-indexed datatypes